-Most technology companies in the property technology (Proptech) space are trying to gain more market share of the property management lifecycle by offering multiple products to address landlord needs.
+Most companies in the property technology (proptech) space are trying to gain more market share of the property management lifecycle by offering multiple products to address landlord needs.
 While there is not a true all-in-one solution, there are several technology companies that offer a full suite of leasing and tenant management functions.

 Companies like Hemlane and Nestegg are newer, fast-growing property management software companies that also offer rental advertising syndication, applicant tracking, and maintenance coordination.
 More mature companies like Appfolio and Buildium offer a suite of products to facilitate property management, as well.
 Even companies that started in the marketing space, like Zillow and Zumper, now offer applicant screening and tracking products to help automate the leasing process.

 While all-in-one solutions can solve a lot of landlord pains during this period, none of them offer virtual or self-touring.
 Realnyc and Rently are two innovative companies helping landlords show both individual properties.

 Realnyc is a video leasing and engagement solution that helps landlords increase conversion on site-unseen leasing.
 Adoption in Realnyc has grown by nearly 200% since the COVID crisis started in early March.
 Rently provides safe and secure self-touring for both single-family and multifamily properties.
 By better facilitating contact-free property viewing while maintaining property security, Rently helps owners and property managers fill units while remaining in compliance with local orders and ordinances.
 Of course, if you want to get the same feel for lower cost, you can always get a Latch lock installed on your vacant units and post an iPhone tour video on YouTube.